gopinathsjsu/team-project-renaissance/README.md

   - Working on resolving getting current_session user's details
   - Implemented payee and beneficiary's updateAccountBalance in the transfer funds component

+Surabhi:
+- Started working on AWS deployment, read about EC2 instance and load balancers

 **5/7/2021**

 Gayathri:
   - Working on deploying the app on AWS

+Surabhi:
+- Looked into deployment ran into issue with AWS account, switched stories with Gayathri

 # Week 7